-The mentoring program associated with the scholarship will allow me to gain insight into being a proud LGBTQI+ individual in science.
-I hope that one day I am able to help increase LGBTQI+ representation within science academia.
+The mentoring program associated with the scholarship will allow me to gain insight into being a proud LGBTIQ+ individual in science.
+I hope that one day I am able to help increase LGBTIQ+ representation within science academia.

 Trust in your struggle…

-After the disowning from my family, friends and home country for being LGBTQI+.
+After the disowning from my family, friends and home country for being LGBTIQ+.
 I was left disconnected and forced to leave everything behind to find a new life abroad.